-MILAN (Reuters) - Italy is pushing to create a single ultrafast broadband operator by merging Telecom Italia's copper and fibre network with smaller rival Open Fibre to avoid duplicating investments and narrow the digital divide with Europe.
+MILAN (Reuters) - Italy is pushing to create a single ultrafast broadband operator by merging Telecom Italia's copper and fiber network with smaller rival Open Fiber to avoid duplicating investments and narrow the digital divide with Europe.

 But the future of Telecom Italia's (TIM) network has become a key bone of contention between the phone group's top shareholders, Vivendi and activist fund Elliott.

-Elliott wants TIM to spin off its network and merge it with Open Fibre.
+Elliott wants TIM to spin off its network and merge it with Open Fiber.
 Vivendi is not opposed to a merger but insists on TIM keeping control of its biggest asset.

 The idea to spin off TIM's network has been flirted with multiple times over the last decade and was last seriously attempted in 2013 before it was eventually abandoned.

 TIM Chief Executive Luigi Gubitosi said in February all options on the network would be evaluated.

 A merger between TIM's network and Open Fiber would create a near-monopoly for broadband rollout in Italy, but such a move could prove difficult to implement.
 TIM's network is valued at up to 15 billion euros ($17 billion), analysts say, versus a valuation for newcomer Open Fiber of more than 2 billion euros.

 Each day that passes the value of the copper-part of TIM's network loses value as more customers migrate to fiber.

 TIM is saddled with more than 25 billion euros of debt and employs around 50,000 people in Italy.
 Stripping out TIM's network would leave a services stub with a potentially bloated workforce and debt pile that would struggle to compete with leaner rivals.